-There is a strategy for finding all curves with good reduction outside S. It is not an algorithm, in the sense that it is always guaranteed to terminate (the modular symbols method above is an algorithm), but in practice it often works.
-Also, this strategy makes sense over any number field, whereas the modular symbols method does not (there are generalizations of modular symbols to other number fields).
+There is a strategy for finding all curves with good reduction outside S. It is not an algorithm, in the sense that it is always guaranteed to terminate (the modular symbols method above is an algorithm), but in practice it often works, and I think one conjectures that it always does.
+Also, this strategy makes sense over any number field, whereas the modular symbols method does not, though there are generalizations of modular symbols to other number fields.

-Fix a finite set S of primes of a number field K. It is a theorem of Shafarevich that there are only finitely many elliptic curves with good reduction outside S (see [Sil92, $\S$ IX.6]).
+Fix a finite set S of primes of a number field K. It is a theorem of Shafarevich that there are only finitely many elliptic curves with good reduction outside S (see [Sil92, §IX.6]).
 His proof uses that the group of S-units in K is finite, and Siegel's theorem that there are only finitely many S-integral points on an elliptic curve.
 One can make all this explicit, and sometimes in practice one can compute all these S-integral points.